tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 **WebVR**

-Our first WebVR application consists of a big cube in Threejs, and a simple 3D scene that floats inside that cube.
-On each side of the cube we print the name and direction of the axis towards which the side is facing, we'll call this cube the orientation cube from now on.
+Our first WebVR application consists of a big cube in Threejs, and a simple 3D scene floating inside that cube.
+The 3D scene consists of a transparent floor with a few simple rectangular shapes placed on it.

+On each side of the cube we print the name and direction of the axis towards which the side is facing.
+Lets call this cube the "orientation cube", and lets call the 3D scene "the world" because that is what it is from the user's perspective.
+Both the orientation cube and the world are directly added to the root scene, which is the scene you create with the code `rootScene = new THREE.Scene()`.

+When wearing an Oculus, you are positioned in the middle of this orientation cube and you can look to all sides of the cube by moving your head.
+You can move around in the world with the arrow keys of your keyboard.

 <!--
 <img src="/img/blog/debug-cube.jpg" width="90%">
 -->
 <video width="500" controls>
   <source src="http://abumarkub.net/videos/debug-cube.mp4" type="video/mp4">
 </video>

 <br>
-When wearing an Oculus, you are positioned in the middle of this orientation cube and you can look to all sides of the orientation cube by moving your head.
-The 3D scene that floats inside the orientation cube consists of a transparent floor with a few simple rectangular shapes placed on it.
-The floor of the scene is positioned a bit below your viewpoint and you can move around over the floor with the arrow keys of your keyboard.

 <!--
 A real world analogy would be when a camera is mounted on a small cart that you can drive around in a miniature world, and this miniature world is placed inside a room that has the axis directions printed in large letters on all four walls, on the floor and on the ceiling.